LucasHTMartins/LucasHTMartins.github.io/projects/index.md

 ---

-Here you can find detailed summaries of my programming and computer science projects.
+Here you can find summaries of my programming and computer science projects.

 <ul>
   {% for project in site.projects %}